hamzhfreajat/Normalization/README.md

 for both normalization techniques.

-The candidate should follow the [unit tests](src/test/java/com/progressoft/tools/NormalizerTest.java) in this project to identify what is the expected behavior to implement.
+The candidate should follow the [unit tests](src/test/java/com/progressoft/tools/NormalizerTest.java) in this project to identify what is the expected behavior to be implement.

 # Required setup
 To work on this project, you need the following: